ErSchneider/alpaca-market-stream/README.md

 alpaca-market-stream is a docker based streaming solution to calculate, aggregate and save the spread of a given stock in real time.
-The application revieces quotes from alpaca, the spread is calculated as the difference between ask and bid price and aggregated.
+The application recieves quotes from alpaca, the spread is calculated as the difference between ask and bid price and aggregated.
 For each timeframe different metrics are calculated.
 The microservice architecure looks as follows:

 ![microservices](examples/microservices.png "Architecture")